L10N37/OOP-SVG-Logo-Maker/README.md

-# Object-oriented Programming Challenge: SVG Logo Maker
+# Object-Oriented Programming Challenge: SVG Logo Maker

 <br>
 This is an SVG Logo Maker created for the Monash module 10 challenge!